sci-42ver/SICP_SDF/SDF_notes.md

 ## @%Check p14, 23~27 (*chapter 1* underlined words by searching "section"/"chapter" as what I did when learning SICP) *after reading each chapter*.
 Here chapter 1 is like one introduction chapter not teaching the detailed programming techniques.
 - chapter 2, 3 checked.
-## @%Check the preface of each chapter and *section* same as SICP.
+## @%Check the *preface* of each chapter and *section* same as SICP.
-From chapter 4, also check the "page" context.
 - done up to section 4.2 included (not including chapter 4).
 ## Chapters to check
+"chapter, section" contexts
-Updated up to section 3.6 included.
+- Updated up to section 3.6 included.
+- From chapter 4, also check the "page, exercise" context.
+  I forgot whether I checked exercise contexts in chapter 1~3.
 ### chapter 2
 - ~~> In the implementation of section 2.4.1, we used the terms jumping and capturing interchangeably.~~
 ### chapter 3